mahtab2003/Xera/Setup-Guide.md

 2. Enter the obtained API credentials into Xera under the SSL configuration section.

 ## ACME SSL Configuration:
-Xera supports ACME SSL certificate provisioning from multiple providers.
+Xera supports the provision of ACME SSL certificates from multiple providers.
 Configure them as follows:

-**Important:** CloudFlare API is mandatory to use ACME SSL because it is used to delegate the DNS CNAME records.
+**Important:** CloudFlare API is mandatory for ACME SSL because it is used to delegate the DNS CNAME records.

 ### Let's Encrypt:
 Refer to [Let's Encrypt Get Started Page](https://letsencrypt.org/getting-started/)